-The Access Office is responsible for coordination of services for students with disabilities.
-The primary objectives are to provide reasonable accommodations and assure that campus programs and activities are accessible to students with disabilities.
-Some of the services available to meet the needs of students include classroom and testing accommodations, textbooks in alternate formats, access to adaptive technology, and referral to other services.

-Eligibility for provision of services requires students to provide current documentation of a disability that meets criteria established by the University System of Georgia Board of Regents.
-All of the services are provided at no charge.
-The Access Office is located in Old Farber Hall.
-For more information, call 229-245-2498 (V/VP), 229-219-1348 (TTY), e-mail <access@valdosta.edu>, or visit the website at <www.valdosta.edu/access>.
+The primary objective of the Access Office is to assure that campus programs and activities are accessible to students with disabilities.
+The Access Office is responsible for coordination of accommodations when necessary to break down barriers in the environment.
+Some examples of services available to eliminate barriers include classroom and testing accommodations, materials in alternate formats, and access to adaptive technology.
+The Access Office is located in Farber Hall.
+For more information, call 229-245-2498 (V), 229-375-5871(VP), 229-219-1348 (TTY), e-mail <access@valdosta.edu>, or visit the website at<www.valdosta.edu/access>.